 There is no deadline for submitting an application for admission.
-The University has a rolling admissions policy, and those who apply first are accepted first.
-It is best to submit an application as early as possible to be considered before the date students anticipate starting their classes.
+The university has a rolling admissions policy and those who apply first tend to be accepted first.
+It is best to submit an application as early as possible prior to the anticipated start date.
 See applicable academic calendar(s) for start dates.